CompCogNeuro/sims/ch7/hip/README.md

 **Figure 1:** Data from people learning AB-AC paired associates, and comparable data from McCloskey & Cohen (1989) showing *catastrophic interference* of learning AC on AB.

 * Click on `Train AB` and `Test AB` buttons on the left panel to see how the AB training and testing lists are configured.
+(This may be hard to see in detail.)
 The "A" pattern is the first three groups of units (at the bottom of each pattern, going left-right, bottom-top), and the "B" pattern is the next three, which you can see most easily in the `Test AB` patterns where these are blank (to be filled in by hippocampal pattern completion).
 The 2nd half of the pattern is the list context (as in the `abac` project).

 # AB Training and Testing